DistrictOfJoban/JCM-Docs/docs/players/blocks/subsidy_machine.md

 A **Subsidy Machine** is a functional block in Joban Client Mod.

 ## Usage
-The configured balance of this block will be added to scoreboard objective <code>mtr_balance</code> when right clicked.
+The configured balance of this block will be added to scoreboard objective `mtr_balance` when right clicked.

 ## Configuring